-(b) The concurrence of a majority of the members present shall constitute a ruling upon an item of business then before the Commission.
+(c) The concurrence of a majority of the members present, including any participating virtually, shall constitute a ruling upon an item of business then before the Commission.

 1. Refer a transcript of the record of the matter under consideration to one or more absent members, who shall then vote; or

 2. Continue the matter for consideration at a later meeting.